divyasheen/divyasheen/README.md

 ## Hi there 👋

 👋 Hi, I'm a passionate Software Developer with a knack for building dynamic and responsive web applications.
-With over 3 years of experience in Angular, JavaScript, React, Node.js, and Python, I’m constantly exploring new technologies to enhance my skill set.
+With over 3 years of experience in Angular and JavaScript .
+I’m constantly exploring new technologies to enhance my skill set.

 💼 Currently open to new opportunities.
 I’d love to connect if you’re looking for a dedicated developer ready to contribute to impactful projects.